 Can you name five famous left handed guitarists?
-I’ll bet you can – but I’ll wager that after five or so you would start to struggle!
+I’ll bet that you probably can – but I’ll also wager that after five or so you would start to struggle!

-There are plenty of famous left-handed guitar players in this list that everyone should know, but I’ve also included a few newer, perhaps lesser-known artists which you might also like to check out.
+There are plenty of famous musicians in this list that everyone should be aware of, but I’ve also included a few newer, perhaps lesser-known artists who you might also like to check out.

 Famous Left Handed Guitarists